Circular Economy

 - Many materials can only be ‘downcycled’ and do not make it back to the same level of use as their original application.
 This is true of many building materials like bricks and also many plastics.

-In a Circular Economy we explore and exploit all avenues for reuse, repair and refurbishment before recycling and recovering materials as a last resort.
+We are aiming to explore and exploit all avenues for reuse, repair and refurbishment before recycling and recovering materials as a last resort whilst incorporating the Sustainable Development Goals in our work.
+Find out more about what we do and how by clicking on the tabs below.

 Thousands of students move out of on-campus accommodation each year and it is not always possible for them to take all their belongings.
 The Donation Drive is a project to rehome these unwanted items, to prevent waste and to promote reuse.